 Struck to commemorate the most important of occasions

 In fact, your 1951 crown is part of a proud and uncommon tradition of using this particular coin design in years of special national significance.
-From Queen Victoria’s Golden Jubilee in 1887, through to the Coronation of King Edward VII in 1902, up to the birth of HRH Prince George of Cambridge this year – each has been marked with a St George and the Dragon Crown.
+From Queen Victoria’s Golden Jubilee in 1887, through to the Coronation of King Edward VII in 1902, up to the birth of HRH Prince George of Cambridge – each has been marked with a St George and the Dragon Crown.

 However, at just £30, the 1951 crown is the most affordable way of adding this special coin to your collection.
 Order yours today before our small supply is exhausted!

 (+ £3.99 p&p)